Magnetic anomaly detector: Operation

 The magnetic anomaly from a submarine is usually very small.
 One source estimates that it is only about 0.2 nT at a distance of 600 m.
-Another source estimates that a 100m long and 10 m wide submarine would produce a magnetic flux of 13.33 nT at 500m, 1.65 nT at 1km and 0.01 nT at 5km.
+Another source estimates that a 100m long and 10m wide submarine would produce a magnetic flux of 13.33nT at 500m, 1.65nT at 1km and 0.01nT at 5km.
 To reduce interference from electrical equipment or metal in the fuselage of the aircraft, the MAD sensor is placed at the end of a boom or on a towed aerodynamic device.
 Even so, the submarine must be very near the aircraft's position and close to the sea surface for detection of the anomaly, because magnetic fields decrease as the inverse cube of distance, one source gives a detection slant range of 500m.
 The size of the submarine, its hull composition and orientation, as well as the water depth and complexity of the natural magnetic field, determine the detection range.
 MAD devices are usually mounted on aircraft.
 For example, one study showed that a horizontal detection range of 450–800m, when aircraft was 200m above a submarine, decreased to less than 150m when the aircraft was 400m above the submarine.

 If the sea floor has sunken ships, then submarines may operate near them to confuse magnetic anomaly detectors.

 MAD has certain advantages over other detection methods.
 It is a passive detection method.
-Unlike sonar it is not impacted by meteorological conditions; indeed above sea state 5, MAD may be the only reliable method for submarine detection.
+Unlike sonar it is not affected by meteorological conditions; indeed above sea state 5, MAD may be the only reliable method for submarine detection.

+Modern day MAD systems incorporate digital signal processing greatly to increase detection accuracy.
+Contemporary approaches are commonly grouped into two categories: target-based methods, which generally model a ferromagnetic object as a magnetic dipole, and noise-based methods, which use statistical analysis to identify anomalies as deviations from the background geomagnetic field.
+In many target-based schemes, the measured anomaly is expanded in orthogonal basis functions (OBFs) that work by using the dipole model.
+OBF decomposition works by expanding the measured field into an orthogonal basis derived from dipole theory in which a detection statistic is constructed from the energy of the expansion coefficient, enhancing the signal-to-noise ratio for weak magnetic anomalies.